-DTx’s can be prescribed by physicians as stand-alone treatments or alongside existing drugs or therapies.
-Their digital nature enables them to target and treat otherwise rarely treated symptoms, empowering patients by lowering thresholds to high-quality care.
+Digital therapeutics can be prescribed by physicians as stand-alone treatments or alongside existing therapies.
+Their digital nature enables them to target and treat unmet needs at home and around the clock, empowering patients by lowering thresholds to high-quality care.

 Digital Therapeutics are medical treatments that can make medical claims, receive regulatory authorization and reimbursement.
 DTx products are to health apps what prescription drugs are to vitamin supplements bought at a grocery store.